Astrophotography Workshops

 The cost of the workshop includes use of a rental cabin in Westcliffe.
 The cabin is a completely renovated 1970’s A-frame that we mainly use as a meeting place and classroom.
 We do not plan to sleep at the cabin, but it will be available if anyone needs to get some rest during the night or before driving home.
 Pets are not allowed.

-If you need additional accommodations, consider getting a room at the Westcliffe Inn.
+If you need additional accommodations, consider getting a room at any of the motels or rental homes in Westcliffe and Silvercliff.

 Watch video on Westcliffe cabin